I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 }

 Let’s look at it backwards: we have a return statement, that returns the + (addition) of two method parameters a and b.
-We can find the same steps in the IR from -XX:+PrintIdeal: 24 Return returns the value received from IR node 23 AddI.
+We can find the same operations in the IR from -XX:+PrintIdeal: 24 Return returns the value received from IR node 23 AddI.
 23 AddI adds the two parameters 10 Param and 11 Param.
 The other nodes are not relevant for us now, and we will come back to some of them at a later point.

 A first Look at generated Assembly Code